 Authenticated UUID

-Step 1: Generate your UUID Secret Key
+Step 1: Generate a UUID Secret Key

-2. Create a new UUID Secret Key.
+- Generate a UUID Secret Key.

-Step 2: Set UUID as the Player Identifier
+Step 2: Set UUID as Player Identifier

-1. Go to your game in Flarie Studio.
+- Open your game in Flarie Studio.

-4. This will enable uuid as a required parameter in your game URL.
+This makes uuid a required parameter in your game URL.

 Step 3: Enable Authenticated UUID

-JWT Format
+JWT structure

 Header